clemdesign/angular-cd-tabs/README.md

 ### Build the library

-Run `ng build cd-tabs` to build the project.
+Run `ng build angular-cd-tabs` to build the project.
 The build artifacts will be stored in the `dist/` directory.

 ## Contribution